d-bl/MAE-gf/docs/snow-stitches/index.md

 Try a blob recipe copied above in the following form.
 _Do nothing_ for the footside means: the pairs turn as a rainbow around the pin, without twists.
+The form jumps to the _pairs from threads_ page where you can choose your stitches in the second step.

 {% include snow-6.html %}